bgamari/ghc-wiki-import/status/april07.md

 GHC continues to thrive.
 One indicator of how widely GHC is used is the number of bug reports we get.
-Here is the number of Trac tickets milestoned for the last few releases of GHC:
+Here is a graph showing how the number of bug reports filed has varied with time: